-With such an abundance of types of GPU video memory, also known as VRAM, you’re bound to be a bit confused about which is the best choice.
+With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

-Before diving into the specifics of each of these memory types, we’re going to look at the significance of RAM (random access memory).
-It’s important to understand why there are so many different types of memory and why one might be great for a particular user but not so great for another.
+Before diving into the specifics of each of these memory types, we’re going to look at the importance of RAM (random access memory).
+It’s vital to understand why there are so many different types of memory and why one might be excellent for a particular user but not so great for another.

-First and foremost, it’s good to know what RAM, and by extension VRAM, is used for.
+First and foremost, it’s crucial to know what RAM, and by extension VRAM, is used for.

 Table of ContentsShow